icebert04/icebert04.github.io/_posts/2017-11-20-food-for-free.md

 Plus you only get a few compared when buying from the province where you get an ample.

 So starting today, I will be starting my Free Food program in my province in Balayan Batangas.
-It will be my diary and I will share it to you the things that I've accomplished and achieved.
+It will be my diary and I will share it to you all the things that I've accomplished and achieved.
 Life is so precious.... and eating the right food will add more years to your life.
-You get to help rural people to earn a living, and you get to experience provincial life and escape the very busy and hustle city life.
+You get to help poor people to earn a living, and you get to experience provincial life and escape the very busy & hustle city life.

 Everyone loves Avocado and Eggs for breakfast... most especially when it is FREE!